BankkRoll/tribe-api-wrapper/README.md

 ![NPM](https://img.shields.io/npm/l/tribe-api-wrapper)
 ![GitHub issues](https://img.shields.io/github/issues/BankkRoll/tribe-api-wrapper)

-This library is designed to offer an accessible and efficient way to retrieve and manage data from the Leaderboard API.
-It encompasses a React component for visualizing leaderboards and a set of functions that facilitate various interactions with the API endpoints.
-Together, these features empower developers to create engaging experiences around leaderboards.
+This package is designed to offer an accessible and efficient interface for the [Tribe](https://mytriberewards.com/) Leaderboard API.
+It encompasses a React component for visualizing leaderboards and a set of functions that were intended to facilitate various interactions with the API endpoints.

 ## Table of Contents
 - [Installation](#installation)